Table of Contents

 What are some good souvenirs to bring home from India?

-Spices such as masala, turmeric and cardamom are the perfect way to bring the tastes and smells of India home with you!
+Spices such as masala, turmeric, and cardamom are the perfect way to bring the tastes and smells of India home with you!
 They should stay fresh for months.

 Indian musical instruments such as the flute and sitar make a fantastic gift – and could encourage you to get more musical!

 Jewellery is available everywhere in all forms – wooden, bone, leather and sterling silver.
 Easy to wear and carry.
-Again, make sure these items are real and fairtrade.
+Again, make sure these items are real and fair trade.

 • 6.
 What kind of bag and suitcase should you bring to India?